mikiw/DexProtocol/README.md

 ```

 ## Order type and Registry
-To build decentralized exchange on SmartWeave smart contract protocol we need to specify our order schema.
+To build decentralized order book exchange on SmartWeave smart contract protocol we need to specify our order schema.

 |Name|Type|Purpose|
 |----|-----|-------|